 Our partner organizations in United Kingdom (The British Association for Shooting & Conservation), The Netherlands (The Royal Dutch Hunters' Association) and Denmark (The Danish Hunters' Association) have raised this donation.

-Below you can follow a live stream from one of the recently restored wetlands.
+Below you can watch a video from one of the recently restored wetlands.
 Major work was carried out here during the summer of 2020, and the site is already attracting many migratory waterbirds.

 About World Migratory Bird Day

 World Migratory Bird Day is an annual global campaign dedicated to raising awareness of migratory birds and the need for international cooperation to conserve them.
 “Sing, Fly, Soar – Like a Bird!” is the theme of this year’s campaign.